jross9/FPGA-Samples/iArchive/De10-Nano/HDMITest2/README.md

     assign Y = v_count - v_start-2;
 ```

-I need to understand this:
+I need to understand what this is doing:

 ```verilog
     vga_de      <=  pre_vga_de;